mdekauwe/mdekauwe.github.io/people.md

 <img style="padding: 0px 10px 0px 0px; width: 25%; height: 50%; float: left;" align="middle" src="assets/img/jon.jpeg"/>

-Jonathan Page, PhD student, Thesis: <span style="color:#16a085">*Lags and legacies: understanding the role of antecedent effects on grassland biomass responses to rising CO2* </span>
+Jonathan Page, PhD student, Thesis: <span style="color:#16a085">*Lags and legacies: understanding the role of antecedent effects on grassland biomass responses to rising CO2* </span>.
+Jon recieved the Dean’s Award for an outstanding PhD thesis.

 John is now working as a postdoc at the University of New South Wales.